realvoidgojo/CTF-Challenges/OverTheWire/Bandit/README.md

 prerequisite

-- git
+- Git
-- basic networking tools (nc,nmap)
+- Basic networking tools (nc,nmap)
-- basic linux cmds like (ls,mkdir,rm,cd,cat)
+- Basic linux commands like (ls,mkdir,rm,cd,cat)
-- bash scripting
+- Bash scripting

 SSH protocol (also referred to as Secure Shell) is a method for secure remote login from one computer to another.
 It provides several alternative options for strong authentication, and it protects the communications security and integrity with strong encryption